henrylawson/dynamodb-migration/README.md

 # "migrations"
 set :migration_table_name, 'migrations'

-# registering the below requires the "dynamodb-client" gem, alternatively
-# you can return a Aws::DynamoDB::Client instance from a method named
-# `dynamodb_client`
-register DynamoDB::Client

 # registering this extension will automatically run migrations when the app
 # starts up
 register DynamoDB::Migration